thirstycode/Raspi-output-catcher/README.md

 # Raspi-output-catcher
 ## Followings are the outputs of raspi :
+-	09:19:46 PM 12 08 --> some error with following having username shraddha.kapoor.sweet
 -	08:59:07 PM 12 08 --> total users followed from kriti.sanon143 - 450
 -	08:57:46 PM 12 08 --> total users followed from manushi.chillar.insta - 450
 -	08:56:51 PM 12 08 --> total users followed from shraddha.kapoor.sweet - 450